prismskylabs/pycounters/docs/source/moving_parts.rst

 .. py:currentmodule:: pycounters.reporters

-Reportes are used to collect a report from the currently registered Counters.
+Reporters are used to collect a report from the currently registered Counters.
 Reporters are not supposed to run often as that will have a performance impact.

-At the moment PyCounters can only output to python logs.
-You do so by creating an instance of :py:obj:`LogReporter` and turning auto reporting on (using :py:meth:`LogReporter.start_auto_report` .)
+At the moment PyCounters can only output to python logs and JSON files.
+For example, to output to logs, create an instance of :py:obj:`LogReporter` and turn on auto reporting (using :py:meth:`LogReporter.start_auto_report` .)

 .. _shortcuts: